 But I had the wrong idea of what “professional” is …

 Communicating your knowledge in an authoritative way — where you strictly relay information — isn’t necessarily attractive or memorable.

 And when your marketing isn’t memorable, you spin your wheels rather than grow your business.

-My “professional” content wasn’t doing jack to get me good writing and editing clients.
+My “professional” article ideas weren’t doing jack to get me good writing and editing clients.

 Prospective clients and customers need to know more about you than your expertise because there are lots of other people in your niche who offer comparable advice.

 Your content is an opportunity to demonstrate why your approach is the best fit for your target audience.